 Strawberry Guava Tree Information and Care

 Also called the Cattley or Peruvian guava, the Strawberry guava is native to Brazil, called araçá in South America.
-The fruit is described to be like passion fruit mixes with strawberry.
+The fruit is described to be like passion fruit mixed with strawberry.
 Strawberry guava fruits can be eaten whole, but remove the skin for sweeter flavor.
-There is about 4 to 5 tiny firm seeds in the center of the fruit.
+There are about 4 to 5 tiny firm seeds in the center of the fruit.
 Seeds become softer as the fruit ripen.

 Plant trees in the full Sun as close as 6 feet apart, but allow for more space to let trees spread out.
 They can be used as a privacy hedge or informal screen.